 The heavy costs associated with not complying mean it has become imperative for businesses to fine-tune their policies and practices.
 Fortunately, HR software can help you protect your business and comply with increasing employee rights, especially under the GDPR.

-How HR software helps you mitigate compliance risks
+How HR compliance software helps you mitigate risks

-As the central hub for your people data, a HR software system can be a powerful tool for mitigating compliance risks within your business.
+As the central hub for your people data, a cloud HR software system can be a powerful tool for mitigating compliance risks within your business.
 Here are five key ways in which HR software can help:

 Protect your business from a potential dispute